netzpirat/guard-rspectacle/README.md

 Please have a look at the rock solid [guard-rspec](https://github.com/guard/guard-rspec).
 Guard::RSpectacle uses it for continuous testing.

+## Shameless self promotion

+Developed by Michael Kessler, sponsored by [mksoft.ch](https://mksoft.ch).

+If you like Guard::RSpectacle, you can watch the repository at [GitHub](https://github.com/netzpirat/guard-rspectacle) and follow [@netzpirat](https://twitter.com/#!/netzpirat) on Twitter for project updates.

 ## Issues

 You can report issues and feature requests to [GitHub Issues](https://github.com/netzpirat/guard-rspectacle/issues).